Moana (2016 film): Plot

-Moana sets sail on a camakau from the cavern along with her dimwitted pet rooster, Heihei, who has stowed away on it.
-They are caught in a typhoon and shipwrecked on an island where she finds Maui, who boasts about his achievements.
-She demands that Maui return the heart, but he refuses and traps her in a cave before leaving on Moana’s camakau.
+Moana sets sail on a camakau from the cavern along with her dimwitted pet rooster, Heihei, who stowed away on it.
+They are caught in a typhoon and shipwrecked on an island, where she finds Maui, who boasts about his achievements.
+She demands Maui return the heart, but he refuses and traps her in a cave before leaving on her boat.
 She escapes and confronts Maui, who reluctantly lets her on the camakau.
-They are attacked by Kakamora—coconut pirates—who seek the heart, but Moana and Maui outwit them.
+They are attacked by Kakamora, coconut pirates who seek the heart, but Moana and Maui outwit them.

 Moana realizes Maui is no longer a hero since he stole the heart and cursed the world, and convinces him to redeem himself by returning the heart.
-Maui first needs to retrieve his magical fishhook in Lalotai, the Realm of Monsters, from Tamatoa, a giant coconut crab.
+However, Maui first needs to retrieve his fishhook in Lalotai, the Realm of Monsters, from Tamatoa, a giant coconut crab.
 While Moana distracts Tamatoa, Maui retrieves his hook, only to find himself unable to control his shape-shifting.
 He is overpowered by Tamatoa, but Moana's quick thinking allows them to escape with the hook.
-Maui reveals that his first tattoo was earned when his mortal parents abandoned him as an infant, and the gods, taking pity on him, granted him his powers.
+Maui reveals his first tattoo was earned when his human parents abandoned him as an infant, and the gods, taking pity on him, granted him his powers.
 After reassurance from Moana, Maui teaches her the art of way-finding, regaining control of his powers, and the two grow closer.

 They arrive at Te Fiti's island, only to be attacked by Te Kā.
 Moana refuses to turn back, resulting in Maui's hook being badly damaged.
-Unwilling to lose his hook in another confrontation with Te Kā, Maui abandons a tearful Moana, who asks the ocean to find someone else to restore the heart and loses hope.
+Unwilling to lose his hook again, Maui abandons Moana, who loses hope and tearfully asks the ocean to find someone else to restore the heart.
 The ocean obliges and takes the heart, but Tala's spirit appears, inspiring Moana to find her true calling.
-She retrieves the heart and sails back to confront Te Kā.
+Moana retrieves the heart and sails back to confront Te Kā.
 Maui returns, having had a change of heart, and buys Moana time to reach Te Fiti by fighting Te Kā, destroying his hook in the process.
-Upon being unable to find Te Fiti, Moana realizes Te Kā is Te Fiti, corrupted without her heart.
-The ocean clears a path for Moana, allowing her to return the heart to Te Fiti, who heals the ocean and islands of the blight.
-Maui apologizes to Te Fiti, who fixes his hook and decorates Moana's boat with flowers before falling into a deep sleep and becoming an island.
-Moana bids farewell to Maui and Te Fiti, returning home where she reunites with her parents.
-She takes up her role as chief and wayfinder, leading her people as they resume voyaging with Maui flying over them in Hawk form.
+Upon being unable to find Te Fiti, Moana realizes Te Kā is Te Fiti, but corrupted without her heart.
+The ocean clears a path for Moana, allowing her to return the heart to Te Fiti, who heals the ocean and islands of blight.
+Maui apologizes to Te Fiti, who fixes his hook as well as Moana's boat before falling into a deep sleep and becoming an island.

+Moana bids farewell to Maui and Te Fiti, returning home and reuniting with her parents.
+After placing a shell on top of the stack of stones placed by all previous chiefs, Moana takes up her role as chieftess and wayfinder, leading her people as they resume voyaging, accompanied by Maui.